 Notes

-• Leftovers & Make Ahead: The best way to store sushi is to wrap each sushi roll (uncut) into plastic wrap and refrigerate.
-Eat within one day.
+• Leftovers & Make-Ahead: To store sushi, wrap each uncut roll in plastic wrap and refrigerate.
+Enjoy within one day.

-• Bamboo Sushi Mat: If you have a bamboo mat at home, you can omit the plastic wrap & towel and roll the sushi directly onto the mat.
+• Bamboo Sushi Mat: If you have a bamboo mat, you can skip the plastic wrap and towel and roll your sushi directly on the mat.

 Nutrition